LeonPuchinger/first_compiler/Readme.md

     abc()
     ```

-- no control structures like loops/conditions/...
+- no control structures other than conditions (like loops, ...)

-    workaround for loops using conditions (once they are available) & functions:
+    workaround for loops using conditions & functions:

     ```
     counter = 10